caesarw0/campus-wifi-connection-count-dashboard/README.md

 4. The line chart and bar chart is updated as per request by clicking the building block on the map.

+5. The overview data showing the total record count and top 10 frequently connected buildings in the filtered DateTime.

 ### 1-day tab
 Users can filter the data on a specific date within the 6 months period.
 The slider bar selection is aggregated per 10 mins.
 Click the building block on the map to show statistics in the particular building.